The importance of your appraisal

 The appraisal is a necessary step in getting your financing secured and protects you and the bank by making sure the home’s value matches the agreed upon sale price.
 For example, your lender doesn’t want to lend $200,000 on a home that’s only worth $175,000, and you certainly don’t want to pay $200,000 for a home that’s worth much less.

-In your written offer, it’s highly recommended that you make the home purchase contingent the appraisal and inspection.
+In your written offer, it’s highly recommended that you make the home purchase contingent on the appraisal and inspection.

 The importance of your home inspection